unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   without being overridden by the transform sync.

   - **Update Mesh Colliders**
-    if enabled and the mesh is updated, update MeshCollider properties as well.
+    if enabled and the mesh is updated, MeshCollider properties will be updated as well.

+  > Disabling **Sync Meshes** brings better performance, and is recommended if syncing meshes is not necessary,
+  > for example, when editing only the pose/animation.

 - **Animation Interpolation**: sets the animation interpolation method.